theodapamede/dlfx/README.md

 # dlfx

-A collection of Python utility functions.
+A collection of utility functions for medical imaging.

 ## Installation